HMS Fencer (D64): Civilian service

-During the winter of 1958–1959, Sidney was modernized at Genoa, which increased her first class capacity to 119 and her tourist class capacity to 994.
+During the winter of 1958–1959, Sydney was modernized at Genoa, which increased her first class capacity to 119 and her tourist class capacity to 994.
 She was renamed Roma in 1968, after Roma, ex-Atheling, was scrapped.
 She was laid up in La Spezia, in October 1970, and sold in December 1970, to joint owners Cosmos Tours and Sovereign Cruises, Cyprus, and renamed Galaxy Queen.
 Her registry was moved to Greece, in 1973, and renamed Lady Tina, before being sold and renamed Caribia 2.
 In September 1974, Caribia 2 arrived at La Spezia, to await scrapping.
 She was sold in September 1975, for breaking.